minus34/gnaf-loader/README.md

 ## Option 4 - Parquet Files in S3
 Parquet versions of all the tables are in a public S3 bucket for use directly in an AWS application or service.
 They can also be downloaded using the AWS CLI.

+Geometries are stored as Well Known Text (WKT) strings with WGS84 lat/long coordinates (SRID/EPSG:4326).
+They can be queried using spatial extensions to analytical platforms, such as [Apache Sedona](https://sedona.apache.org/) running on [Apache Spark](https://spark.apache.org/).

 The files are here: `s3://minus34.com/opendata/geoscape-202202/parquet/` or `s3://minus34.com/opendata/geoscape-202202-gda2020/parquet/`

 ### AWS CLI Examples: